Islandora/documentation/docs/installation/docker-custom.md

 ## Set up a Git Repository

 Now that you have a development site set up with your own codebase folder, you should create a new git repository for your site.
 This way you can easily spin up a new site based on your modules and configuration, instead of the Islandora Starter Site.
-It will also allow you to sync changes between your production, staging, and development sites.
+This will also allow you to sync changes between your production, staging, and development sites.

-You will likely want to include the Isle-dc directory as well as your codebase folder.
-This will allow you to make modifications to your Makefile, Dockerfile, docker-compose.yml, etc. Note that Isle-dc has the codebase folder in its `.gitignore`, so you will want to remove that and change the git remote repository URL to your private code repository.
+You will likely want to include the Isle-dc directory as well as your codebase folder in your git repository.
+This will allow you to make modifications to your Makefile, Dockerfile, docker-compose.yml, etc. and keep those modifications alongside your Drupal files in the codebase folder.
+To store these files in your own private repository you should change the git remote repository URL from the Isle-DC URL to the URL for your private repository.

+Note that Isle-DC has the codebase folder in its `.gitignore`, so you will want to remove `codebase*` from your .gitignore.
+You don't need the web or vendor directories to be stored in your repo, since they will be added when you do a composer install during the site setup, so you can add those into your `.gitignore` as `codebase/vendor/*` and `codebase/web/*`.

 ## Set up your Production / Staging Site